Exploring Thermodynamics With Kids: Activities To Teach About Freezing, Melting, And Molecular Movement

 9. Observe how ice absorbs sunlight and converts it to heat.
 This is a fun science and STEM challenge.
 Students will build a shade device to protect a popsicle.
 Head on over to see all that is included.

 Have fun exploring thermodynamics.
-Remember, the amazing thing is two materials can be the same temperature but transfer thermal energy (heat) very differently.
+The amazing thing is that two materials can be at the same temperature but transfer thermal energy (heat) very differently.